Are the kids ready to stay home alone? What parents need to know

-KENT COUNTY, Mich., — At some point, all parents will have to decide if they are prepared to leave their children home alone.
+KENT COUNTY, Mich. -- At some point, all parents will have to decide if they are prepared to leave their children home alone.
 But, at what age?
-And, how will you know when they’re ready?
+And, how will you know when they're ready?

 No Law In Michigan